ascottix/tickle/README.md

 # Tickle

-Tickle is an arcade machine emulator that supports early classics.
+Tickle is a multi-platform arcade machine emulator that supports early classics.

 ## How to run